-ADP said that manufacturers added 14,000 workers in February, once again extending the strong job gains in the sector as production and the overall outlook have improved substantially.
-Indeed, manufacturing business leaders have hired at a robust rate since the end of 2016, averaging nearly 14,700 per month over the past 14 months.
+ADP reported that manufacturers added 29,000 workers in March, the fastest monthly growth in employment in the sector since October 2014.
+This once again illustrates the robustness of the labor market in light of strong increases in manufacturing activity and improvements in the overall outlook.
+Indeed, manufacturing business leaders have hired at a healthy rate since the end of 2016, averaging nearly 15,700 per month over the past 15 months.
 In contrast, manufacturing employment was more sluggish in 2016, illustrating the turnaround in the labor market since then.
-More importantly, we expect continued strength in job growth moving forward.
+More importantly, continued strength in job growth is expected moving forward.
 Read More

 The Institute for Supply Management (ISM) reported that manufacturing activity continued to expand solidly in March, even as it pulled back from the best reading since May 2004 in February.
 The ISM Manufacturing Purchasing Managers’ Index declined from 60.8 in February to 59.3 in March, but the data continue to indicate strength in the sector overall.
 Indeed, the indices for new orders (down from 64.2 to 61.9) and production (down from 62.0 to 61.0) have exceeded 60—a threshold suggesting robust expansions for both measures—since at least June 2017.
 Exports (down from 62.8 to 58.7) and employment (down from 59.7 to 57.3) growth also remain quite healthy despite some deceleration in the March figures.
 Exports, for instance, had expanded at the fastest rate since April 2011 in February, with international sales helping to fuel stronger overall demand.
 Read More